The NCIS welcomes media enquiries for statistics on coronial data.

-The NCIS’ ability to report on recent data is influenced by the duration of the coronial process and the time taken to finalise cases.
-The NCIS is currently reporting on data up until 31 December 2016.
+The NCIS Unit’s ability to report on recent data is influenced by the duration of the coronial process and the time taken to finalise cases.
+The NCIS Unit currently reports on national data up until 31 December 2016.

 For more information on NCIS data, see about the data.

 There is a cost recovery fee for the provision of a data report.
-The service is charged at an hourly rate of $165 (GST inclusive).
-A quote will be provided prior to any work being commenced by the NCIS.
+The service is charged at an hourly rate of A$150 (excluding GST).
+A quote will be provided prior to any work being commenced by the NCIS Unit.

-Report preparation and approval can take up to three weeks from acceptance of the quote.
+Report preparation and approval can take a minimum of three weeks from quote acceptance.

-The release of all data reports is subject to the approval of the relevant State or Chief Coroner.
-The NCIS facilitates this approval process.
+The release of all data reports is subject to the approval of the relevant State or Chief Coroner(s).
+The NCIS Unit facilitates this approval process.

 Seeking comment in relation to coronial data

-The NCIS does not provide comment or advice on any perceived mortality trends.
+The NCIS Unit does not provide comment or advice on any perceived mortality trends.